carpit680/lerobot-gui/README.md

 ## Usage

-### 1. Arm Configuration
+### 1. Configuration
-- Navigate to "Arm Configuration"
+- Navigate to "Configuration"
 - **Hugging Face Credentials** (optional):
   - Credentials are automatically loaded from system environment variables if available
   - Manually enter your Hugging Face username and access token if needed